TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 This User Agreement, the User Privacy Notice, the Mobile Devices Terms, and all policies posted on our sites set out the terms on which eBay offers you access to and use of our sites, services, applications and tools (collectively "Services").
 You can find an overview of our policies here.
 All policies, the Mobile Devices Terms, and the User Privacy Notice are incorporated into this User Agreement.
 You agree to comply with all of the above when accessing or using our Services.

-The entity you are contracting with is eBay Inc., 2025 Hamilton Ave., San Jose, CA 95125 if you reside in the United States.
-It is eBay Europe S.à r.l., 22-24 Boulevard Royal, L-2449 Luxembourg if you reside in the European Union. and , except as provided below, eBay International AG, Helvetiastrasse 15/17, 3005, Bern, Switzerland if you reside in any other country.
-Starting on July 1, 2017, the entity you are contracting with is eBay Canada Limited, 500 King Street West, Suite 200, Toronto, ON M5V 1L9, Canada, if you reside in Canada.
-Starting on August 1, 2017, it is eBay (UK) Limited, 5 New Street Square, London, EC4A 3TW, United Kingdom, if you reside in the United Kingdom.
-If you reside in India, prior to August 1, 2017, the entity you are contracting with is eBay India Private Limited, 14th Floor, North Block, R-Tech Park, Western Express Highway, Goregaon (East), Mumbai 400063, Maharashtra. thereafter, the entity is eBay International AG, Helvetiastrasse 15/17, 3005, Bern, Switzerland.
+The entity you are contracting with is: eBay Inc., 2025 Hamilton Ave., San Jose, CA 95125 if you reside in the United States. eBay (UK) Limited, 5 New Street Square, London, EC4A 3TW, United Kingdom, if you reside in the United Kingdom. eBay Europe S.à r.l., 22-24 Boulevard Royal, L-2449 Luxembourg if you reside outside the United Kingdom but within the European Union. eBay Canada Limited, 500 King Street West, Suite 200, Toronto, ON M5V 1L9, Canada, if you reside in Canada. and eBay International AG, Helvetiastrasse 15/17, 3005, Bern, Switzerland if you reside in any other country.

 In this User Agreement, these entities are individually and collectively referred to as "**eBay**," "**we**," or "**us**."